 The theme’s default version is very simple, but it is highly customizable and has many features.

 You can easily mold it as per your preference.
-Even though, it won’t impact its super fast loading speed.
+Even though it won’t impact its super-fast loading speed.

-Because the theme stores codes of every feature into different sections, that’s why the code of the feature that you are using while loading the theme is loaded, not the code of other features.
-CPU and RAM get slightly loaded.
+Because the theme stores the codes of every feature into different sections, that’s why the code of the feature that you are using while loading the theme is loaded, not the code of other features.
+The CPU and RAM get slightly loaded.
 The theme loads super fast.

 4.Don’t Combine CSS & JS